daKmoR/testing-workflow-for-web-components/README.md

 #### How come we have 100% test coverage?

-We probably first need to understand how it works.
+Lets first try to understand how code coverage work :thinking:
-The way we measure code coverage is by applying a form of `instrumentation`.
+The way code coverage gets messured is by applying a form of `instrumentation`.
-So before our code is executed it gets `instrumented` and it looks something like this:
+In short before our code is executed it gets changed (`instrumented`) and it behaves something like this:

 **Note:** This is a super simplified version to show the concept
 ```js